-Fiat Chrysler plunges to loss, scraps outlook on virus crisis
+Fiat Chrysler plunges to loss, but no change to PSA deal

 The Italian-American company, which has struck a binding merger deal with France’s PSA Group (PEUP.PA) to create the world’s fourth largest carmaker, said it remained committed to the tie-up, despite “unexpected and unprecedented times”.

-“Together, we continue to push ahead on the various merger workstreams and we remain committed to completing the transaction by the end of this year or early 2021,” it said.
+On a conference call, FCA Chief Executive Michael Manley said “the terms of the deal have not changed” and FCA (FCHA.MI) (FCAU.N) remained “committed to completing the transaction by the end of this year or early 2021.”

+Car sales across the world have slumped as measures to contain the coronavirus pandemic forced production lines to shut and showrooms to close, leaving manufacturers scrambling to try to conserve cash.

+Manley said a planned 1.1 billion euro dividend was under review, as part of FCA’s efforts.

+Much of FCA’s revenue and profit comes from North America, where quarterly sales of its Ram truck brand were up 7% from the previous year and its share of the full-size pickup market rose to 24%.

+Capital expenditure (capex) was up in the quarter, driven by spending on the new Jeep Wagoneer and Grand Wagoneer, and redesigned Jeep Grand Cherokee models.
+But executives said full-year capex estimates would be trimmed by 1 billion euros as key programme launches had been delayed by an average three months.

-FCA (FCHA.MI) (FCAU.N) said it made a net loss from continuing operations of 1.69 billion euros ($1.83 billion) in the first quarter of this year.
+FCA said it made a net loss from continuing operations of 1.69 billion euros ($1.83 billion) in the quarter.
 That compared with a 508 million euro net profit a year earlier.

 “The pandemic has had, and continues to have, a significant impact on our operations,” the company said in a statement.